Trash Collection

 U-Clean-It Stations

-To aid in removing trash from the water, we have established four “U-Clean-It” stations around Lake Merritt.
-Each box contains nets, two trash barrels, trash bags, gloves, instructions and sign in sheet.
+We have established four “U-Clean-It” boxes around Lake Merritt.
+Dedicated volunteers who have been trained may schedule with us to access one of the four “U-Clean-It” boxes.
+Each box contains nets, two trash barrels, trash bags, gloves, instructions and sign-in sheet.
 They are located near:

 - The Grand Avenue & Harrison St. intersection.